20 May What exercise burns the most calories?

 Let’s face it – we are all time poor playing the many roles of life.
 Whether it is mother, father, son, daughter, friend or colleague, our lives appear busier every year with limited time left for ourselves.
 Getting your bang for buck has never been more important.

-Today is the day, you’ve made the decision to look after yourself and have committed to training.
-So what type of exercise should you do with your limited time, and why?
+So, you’ve made the decision to look after yourself and have committed to training.
+What type of exercise should you do with your limited time, and why?

 We all have varying objectives for our training.
 Some want to build muscle, some want to lose weight, and others are simply looking increase their health and well-being.
 This case, you simply want to utilize your time and get bang for your buck, so here are some options for you!